-In my opinion, Tour C is the best day trip in El Nido, and possibly the best tour in the entire world.
+In my opinion, Tour C is the best day trip in El Nido and possibly the best tour in the entire world.
 In this review of El Nido Tour C, we will take you around some of the best parts of this amazing archipelago.

 All tours depart out of El Nido Town but visit different clusters of islands.
-It seems just about everyone with a boat runs a tour and there are four options, Tour A – Tour D. El Nido Tour A comes in as a close second with some pretty spectacular sights, but El Nido tour C has 3 jaw-dropping stops that helped secure the title of the best tour in El Nido (for me, anyway).
+It seems just about everyone with a boat runs a tour and there are four options, Tour A – Tour D. El Nido Tour A comes in as a close second with some pretty spectacular sights, but El Nido Tour C has three jaw-dropping stops that helped secure the title of the best tour in El Nido (for me, anyway).

-Definitely, include El Nido Tour C on your list of things to do in El Nido.
+Definitely include El Nido Tour C on your list of things to do in El Nido.

 El Nido Tour C cost: $27USD+ 200 PHP Eco-Tour Fee (Govt) most companies have upped the prices on this tour because it is by far the furthest distance, you may still find someone running it for 1,400 PHP, but you might get what you pay for.
-Book online here in advance for the $27 price.
+Book online here in advance for the cheapest price.

 Duration: Full Day